microsoft/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 -GPU : run model on default GPU
--GPUHighPerformance : run model on GPU with highest performance -GPUMinPower : run model on GPU with the least power -CreateDeviceOnClient : create the device on the client and pass it to WinML -CreateDeviceInWinML : create the device inside WinML -CPUBoundInput : bind the input to the CPU -GPUBoundInput : bind the input to the GPU
+-GPUHighPerformance : run model on GPU with highest performance -GPUMinPower : run model on GPU with the least power -CreateDeviceOnClient : create the D3D device on the client and pass it to WinML to create session -CreateDeviceInWinML : create the device inside WinML -CPUBoundInput : bind the input to the CPU -GPUBoundInput : bind the input to the GPU